The Blackcoat's Daughter: Plot

 A young woman, Joan, arrives at a bus stop after escaping a mental institution.
-A friendly older man named Bill offers her a ride with him and his wife Linda to Bramford, which is near the town where she claims to be headed.
+A friendly older man named Bill offers her a ride with him and his wife Linda.
 They stop at a motel and Joan showers, revealing a scar on her shoulder.
 A flashback shows her being shot by a policeman.
-Bill tells Joan that he picked her up because she reminded him of his deceased daughter, revealed to be Rose - the next day will be the ninth anniversary of Rose's death, on which her parents visit Bramford every year.
+Bill tells Joan that he picked her up because she reminded him of his deceased daughter, revealed to be Rose – the next day will be the ninth anniversary of Rose's death, on which her parents visit Bramford every year.
 Joan recognizes Rose's name and retreats to the bathroom, where she suppresses laughter.
 Joan is revealed to be a fake name; the real Joan was a woman she killed to steal her ID.